Skip to main content

 Rule 5160:1-3-03.10 | Medicaid: retirement funds.

-(B) Definition.
-"Retirement funds" are plans designed to provide unearned income to supplant or supplement earned income.
-Retirement funds may include, but are not limited to such plans as: public and private pension, disability, or retirement plans; defined benefit employer pension plans, profit sharing pension plans, 403(b) pension plans, money purchase pension plans, employee stock ownership plans, individual retirement accounts (IRA); KEOGH pension plans, Roth IRAs, simplified employee pension plans (SEP-IRA), and 401k pension plans; or any other pension or retirement plans authorized under 401, 403, 408 of the Internal Revenue Code (IRC) as outlined in 26 U.S.C. (as in effect on February 1, 2016), or any other enacted IRC provisions providing for a pension or retirement plan or any other similar financial vehicles administered by an individual, employer, or union.
-A retirement fund converted into an annuity shall be considered in accordance with rule 5160:1-3-05.3 of the Administrative Code.
+(8) "Retirement plan" refers to a structured approach to saving and investing for retirement.
+A retirement plan can be set up by employers, individuals, or other institutions such as unions or the government.
+Retirement plans include, but are not limited to: public and private pensions, disability or retirement plans, defined benefit employer pension plans, profit sharing pension plans, 403(b) pension plans, money purchase pension plans, employee stock ownership plans, individual retirement accounts (IRAs), Keogh pension plans, Roth IRAs, simplified employee pension plans (SEP-IRAs), and 401k pension plans; or any other pension or retirement plans authorized under sections 401, 403, or 408 of the Internal Revenue Code (IRC) as outlined in 26 U.S.C. (as in effect October 1, 2025), or any other enacted IRC provisions providing for pension or retirement plans or any other similar financial vehicles administered by an individual, employer, or union.

 (C) Retirement funds treated as income.

-(2) The individual is required to obtain the maximum available amount of payment from the plan.
-If the maximum available amount of payment requires the individual's spouse to consent to a waiver of the spouse's survivor benefits, the individual must document a good faith attempt to obtain that consent, and whether consent was obtained or refused.
-If consent is not obtained, the individual must elect the minimum spousal survivor benefit required by the plan.
+(d) When the maximum available amount of payment requires the individual's spouse to consent to a waiver of the spouse's survivor benefits, the individual must document a good faith attempt to obtain the consent, and whether consent was obtained or refused.
+When spousal consent is not obtained from a retirement fund that does not require the QJSA retirement distribution method, such as some 403(b) retirement plans, the individual must elect the minimum spousal survivor benefit required by the plan.

 (D) Retirement funds treated as a resource.